spiceai/docs/spiceaidocs/docs/components/data-connectors/ftp.md

       hive_partitioning_enabled: false
 ```

-## Quickstarts and Samples
+## Cookbook

-Refer to the [FTP quickstart](https://github.com/spiceai/quickstarts/tree/trunk/ftp) to see an example of the FTP connector in use.
+Refer to the [FTP cookbook recipe](https://github.com/spiceai/cookbook/tree/trunk/ftp) to see an example of the FTP connector in use.

 ## Secrets